-However the property manager responds to you is a direct reflection of how she will respond to your prospective tenants.
+However the property manager responds to you is a direct reflection of how they will respond to your prospective tenants.
 Keep an eye out for the following:

-· Communication skills: As a landlord, you are ripe for lawsuits.
-Make sure you have a property manager who communicates firmly and clearly, so that there will never be any misunderstandings between her and you, or her and your tenant.
+Communication skills: As a landlord, you are ripe for lawsuits.
+Make sure you have a property manager who communicates firmly and clearly, so that there will never be any misunderstandings between them and yourself or the property manager and the tenant.

-· A market analysis: Does he know what types of homes are in highest demand?
+A market analysis: Does the property manager know what types of homes are in highest demand?
 This doesn’t have to be a fancy updated graph, but rather a discussion of the market, trends, and rental market needs.
-What inquiries does he receive, and what regular requests does he find hard to fill?
+What inquiries do they receive, and what regular requests do they find hard to fill?
 Ideally, your short list of home needs will meet up with the requests that he finds hard to fill.

 Is the information from the property manager’s in-line with his understanding of the market?
 If there are major discrepancies, then repeat the process and speak with additional property managers until you find the answers you need.

 8) Run the numbers.